Chart Color Schemes

 Educational outcomes in Coffs Harbour - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.4%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 13.1%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent among residents aged 15 and above, with 40.2% holding such qualifications - advanced diplomas at 11.3% and certificates at 28.9%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 13.1%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 40.2% of residents aged 15+ holding them, including advanced diplomas (11.3%) and certificates (28.9%).

-Educational participation is notably high, with 29.2% of residents currently enrolled in formal education.
-This includes 10.1% in primary education, 8.0% in secondary education, and 3.3% pursuing tertiary education.
+Educational participation is high, with 29.2% of residents currently enrolled in formal education, comprising 10.1% in primary, 8.0% in secondary, and 3.3% in tertiary education.

 Frequently Asked Questions - Education